 When stepping into them, Cinderella is transformed from rags into a beautiful dress.
 The fairy godmother warns her though, as she heads to the ball, at midnight all of it will turn back to the way it was.
 The rest is history.

 5. Don Quixote

 Consisting of four acts this popular ballet was based on the Miguel de Cervantes novel of the same name.
 Also originally choreographed by Marius Petipa and composed by Ludwig Minkus this work premiered on December 26, 1869, at the Ballet of the Imperial Bolshoi Theater in Moscow.

 A few years later the creators reworked the piece to extend the story.
 The final version consisting of five acts and eleven scenes was shown at the Imperial Bolshoi Kamenny Theatre in St. Petersburg in 1871.
 The edition that is typically produced today is the version directed by Alexander Gorsky in 1900.

-In Barcelona Kitri tells Basilio that she loves him.
-Lorenzo, Kitri’s father overhears them and tells her she will never see Basilio again.
+In Barcelona, Kitri tells Basilio that she loves him.
+Lorenzo, Kitri’s father, overhears them and says to her that she will never see Basilio again.
 She is promised to Gamache, a local nobleman.
 Quixote and Sancho appear.
 When seeing Kitri Don Quixote thinks she is Dulcinea.